skinandme/backend-assessment-factory/README.md

 ### Submitting customer orders to the shipping provider

-The shipping provider expects to receive a `POST` request with a JSON body containing the following data:
+The shipping provider's API expects to receive a `POST` request with a JSON body containing the following data:

 | field | value | description |
 | --- | --- | --- |